Cut and Loss: When Disability Strikes

 Unfortunately, the stigma surrounding amputation is significantly different from other physical and mental disabilities.
 While genetic blindness and autism are recognized as intrinsic disabilities out of one’s control, amputation is commonly perceived as self-inflicted and even deserved.
 No parent has ever pointed to a person with Down syndrome and angrily warned their children that such a disability will befall them should they not listen to instructions as they do with a passing amputee.
 People with amputation are treated as spectacles – a walking accident and forewarning for normal society.
 Thus, despite overcoming serious physical, psychological, and emotional struggles, they are aggressively marginalized due to their manageable disability.

-As Orthotics and Prosthetics Community revealed through a study conducted with 1,000 industrial amputees at the Ontario Worker’s Compensation Board, “Although 65% of the amputees reported that the accident employer had offered continuing employment, only 21% actually returned to their pre-amputation job”.
+As Orthotics and Prosthetics Community revealed through a study conducted with 1,000 industrial amputees at the Ontario Worker’s Compensation Board, “Although 65% of the amputees reported that the accident employer had offered continuing employment, only 21% returned to their pre-amputation job”.
 Upon further research, it was discovered that “More than half of the subjects identified negative repercussions of their amputation including reduced potential salary increases and fewer opportunities for job promotion.
-Forty-four per cent reported that job security was adversely affected by amputation.
+Forty-four percent reported that job security was adversely affected by amputation.
 One-quarter of the amputees employed at the time of this review noted that they had experienced periods of unemployment lasting more than six months since the amputation.”

 For those without claims, the story is even more heartbreaking.
 If one was not ‘let go’ due to company downsizing, it was because of their sudden decrease in work quality and efficiency.
-Masked behind the comforting lie that all employees are evaluated under the same standards regardless of ability, employers are able to easily justify their discriminatory practices.
+Masked behind the comforting lie that all employees are evaluated under the same standards regardless of ability, employers can easily justify their discriminatory practices.
 What’s more?
 Amputees’ lack of employment, financial security, and independence is often misunderstood as not trying hard enough.
 The notion of the noble amputee sacrificing and pushing beyond their limits is damaging, to say the least.
 The pressure to reform society as a whole against unrelenting social discrimination is nothing short of psychological abuse.

 Surely, expectations are high – be active, be happy, be employed – begetting an overwhelming sense of hopelessness, but amputees need not achieve it all at once nor by themselves.
 Family, friends, and countless resources are available to them every step of the way from accepting physical restrictions and overcoming psychological distress to finding employment and fighting social discrimination.